nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _susceptible to malware: http://www.linux.com/learn/tutorials/284124-myth-busting-is-linux-immune-to-viruses
 .. _more likely: http://unix.stackexchange.com/questions/2751/the-myths-about-malware-in-unix-linux
-.. _notes on package management: `Package manager with signed binaries and easy backup/reinstall.`_
+.. _notes on package management: `Package manager with signed binaries.`_

 As a result,